ssi-dk/AEF-DDF/workflows/README.md

 |------------------|----------------------------------|---------------------------------------------|-------------------------------|
 | `rcmdcheck-args` | Arguments passed to R-CMD-check. | c("--no-manual", "--as-cran", "--no-tests") | c("--no-manual", "--as-cran") |

+If the workflow was manually triggered, additional memory analysis is performed during R-CMD-Check

 #### Exit status
 If any issues are found, the workflow will give an error.